 2) Refrain from Crossing Voices!

-You should not let the upper harmony cross below the melody nor let the lower harmonic part move up the melodic line.
+You should not let the high harmony cross below the melody nor let the lower harmonic part move up the melodic line.
 It may be unavoidable in some instances, especially if you got a high melodic line that has intervallic leaps in succession.
 In some cases, it can sound nice.
 Yet, you should not thrive in doing so, for, in most instances, it detracts from the Harmony.